acg-team/ConSTRain/README.md

 ## Installation
 ### Building from source
 In order to build ConSTRain from the source code, you will need to [install the Rust programming language](https://www.rust-lang.org/tools/install).
-Then, you can clone this repository and build ConSTRain as follows:
+Then, clone this repository and build ConSTRain as follows:

 ```bash
 git clone https://github.com/acg-team/ConSTRain.git